 Dr. Jonathan Hendricks earned his Ph.D. in Management from the Darla Moore School of Business at the University of South Carolina and his B.S. in Exercise Science and Outdoor Recreation at Utah Valley University.
 His research interests examine the extent to which talented perfomers impact their peers and the teams they work on.
 His research also explores topics related to employee turnover and recruitment.
-His work has been published in the Journal of Applied Psychology as well as the Journal of Business and Psychology.
+His work has been published in the Journal of Applied Psychology, Journal of Management, and the Journal of Business and Psychology.

 Bliese, P. D., Maltarich, M A., Hendricks, J. L., Hofmann, D., & Adler, A. B. (2019) Improving the Measurement of Group-level Constructs by Optimizing Between-group Differentiation.
 Journal of Applied Psychology.

 Bliese, P. D., Maltarich, M. A., & Hendricks, J. L. (2017).
 Back to Basics with Mixed-Effects Models: Nine Take-Away Points.
 Journal of Business and Psychology, 1-23.

 Ployhart, R. E., & Hendricks, J. L. (2017).
 The Missing Levels of Microfoundations: A Call for Bottom-Up Theory and Methods.
 In J. LeBreton, & S. Humphrey (Eds.), Handbook for Multilevel Theory, Measurement, and Analysis.